edgelesssys/constellation/docs/docs/getting-started/first-steps.md

     </tabs>

     :::tip
-    To learn how to create a configuration file without automatic IAM creation and how to delete your IAM configuration and to get more detailed information on the IAM process and the VM types supported by Constellation, see the [Configuration workflow](../workflows/config.md).
+    To learn about all options you have for managing IAM resources and Constellation configuration, see the [Configuration workflow](../workflows/config.md).
     :::

 <!--